Anesthesiology

 What are you looking for in a resident?

 • First, that you enjoy what you are doing.
 Anesthesia is a dynamic, intellectually challenging, and satisfying specialty.
-The road to becoming a great clinician is long and tough, but if you are enthusiastic about anesthesia, work in a supportive environment and focus on helping your patients, the time flies!
+The road to becoming a great clinician may be long and tough, but if you are enthusiastic about the field, work in a supportive environment and focus on helping your patients, the time flies!

 • We need team players!
 Residency in general and anesthesia specifically are team sports- you will be working with surgeons, nurses, techs, consultants and of course your colleagues.
 Team skills and good interpersonal relations are essential to patient care, operating room management and your residency experience.
 Help those around you and they will return the favor.